zaphosting/docs/docs/redm-server-customisation.md

 There are a range of colors that you can add to your server name.
 These can be specified through the use of a prefix when wanting to change color.
 The list of colours that are available can be viewed in the table below.

 :::info
 In order to use colours in your server name, you must have a valid [FiveM Patreon tier](https://www.patreon.com/FiveM/posts) which has the benefit.
-If you do but it still doesn't work, ensure that you have set a [custom license key, more info can be found on our guide](fivem-licensekey.md).
+If you do but it still doesn't work, ensure that you have set a [Own License Key](fivem-licensekey.md).
 :::

 Now you can change your server's name, through one of the three methods described in the accessing configuration section.
 Here is an example of using colors and the outcome they produce: